 Coober Pedy has been featured in many a movie: Mad Max 3, Priscilla, Queen of the Desert and my personal favorite, Until the End of the World.
 Its stark hills, which back up to the Stirling Range, gives it an otherworldly look.
 Indeed, one attraction outside of town en route to the Breakaways, a spur of the Stirlings, was called the Lunar Plain, because seeing it in the early morning light left me with a distinctly moon-landing feeling.
 If I was going to fake a moon — or Mars — landing, this would be my soundstage for sure.

 Finally, Sydney.
-On Feb 11, we rolled into town.
-After almost a month on the road, thousands of kilometers, hundreds of liters of petrol and a couple of snippy conversations, Me, Julia and her friend Steffi, who we picked up in Adelaide, made it.
+On Feb.
+11, we rolled into town.
+After almost a month on the road, thousands of kilometers, hundreds of liters of petrol and a couple of snippy conversations, Me, Julia and her friend Steffi, whom we picked up in Adelaide, made it.
 I dropped the girls off and went to meet my friend Andrew West, a radio presenter with the ABC with whom I had gone to graduate school.

 Our journey was at an end, and my time in Australia, too, was drawing to a close.
 I confess, I didn’t have the energy to properly enjoy Sydney, but I could tell it was a rich, glorious city.
-Sydney Harbor is a jewel, and the Opera House and the Harbor Bridge invite you to find a cafe, read a paper and just watch the mix of Australians — all seemingly tall, good looking and healthy — pass by.
+Sydney Harbor is a jewel, and the Opera House and the Harbor Bridge invite you to find a café, read a paper and just watch the mix of Australians — all seemingly tall, good looking and healthy — pass by.
 In the harbor itself, more likely than not, you’ll see an armada of sails skipping across the water as captains and pilots race their catamarans and sloops back and forth between the ferries plowing their way from Sydney to Manly and to other beach ‘burbs nestled in the hills that gracefully fall into the sea.

 My time in Melbourne, likewise, was too short.
 That was made the more apparently by the hospitality and warmth I was shown by my couchsurfing host, Tullia J. Melbourne for me had been a conflicting mass of memories, given that I had gotten married there.
 But Tullia and her housemates put me at ease with the Australian penchant for affability, hospitality and a general inclination to not take things too much to heart.
 How can you ever be down too long in a country that celebrates drowned leaders with swimming pools and names highways after successful explorers, but holds the doomed losers closer to its collective heats?
 This is also a country that has taken in several of my old friends from Baghdad, providing them a haven when they had to flee the war there, and then thanking them for choosing to become citizens in their new, southern home.